 Q: What time should I arrive race morning?

-A: If this is your first triathlon I recommend showing up when transition opens to ensure you get your equipment placed, get your timing chip, and can take care of any last minute issues.
+A: We recommend you arrive AT LEAST one hour prior to your race start time to ensure you get your equipment placed, and can take care of any last minute issues.

 Q: What should I wear?

 A: I always recommend wearing a triathlon specific suit or a tri suit for short.
 This will allow you to easily transition between events without changing clothes.
 Never wear new clothing on race day.
 If you do not have a tri suit wear whatever clothes you have been training in.

 If the water is below 76 degree we highly recommend you purchase or rent a wetsuit.